sled-group/InfEdit/README.md

 ### Change words

-Step 3, **Change word “cat” to “tiger”**, (Step 4) and set the local blend as “tiger”, self replace steps as 0.7.
+Step 3, **Change word “cat” to “tiger”**, (Step 4) and set the target blend as “tiger”, self replace steps as 0.7.
 (Step 5) After hitting the run button, you can get the result as below.  **We will talk about those settings in the following parts.**

 When we set the Guidance scale = 1 as below, we may find that the output image is not “tiger enough”